Thiruvananthapuram district: Kilimanoor palace

 In 1705 (ME 880) the son and two daughters of Ittammar Raja of Parappanad royal house (originally based at Parappanangadi in present-day Malappuram district) were adopted into the Royal house of Venad.
 Ittammar Raja's sister and her sons, Rama Varma and Raghava Varma, settled in Kilimanoor and married the now adopted sisters.
 Marthanda Varma, the founder of the Kingdom of Travancore, was the son of Raghava Varma.
 The nephew of Raghava Varma, Ravi Varma Koil Thampuran, married the sister of Marthanda Varma.
 Their son became known as Dharma Raja Kartika Thirunnal Rama Varma.

 In 1740 when an allied force, led by Dutchman Captain Hockert supporting the Deshinganadu King, attacked Venad, an army from Kilimanoor resisted and then defeated them.
 Although a small victory, this was the first time an Indian army had defeated a European power.
 In 1753, in recognition of this feat, Marthanda Varma exempted the areas controlled by the Kilimanoor palace from taxes, and granted them autonomous status.
 The present palace complex was built at this time, together with the Ayyappa temple. for the family deity, Sastha or Ayyapan.

 Velu Thampi Dalawa held meetings at Kilimanoor palace while planning uprisings against the British.
 He handed over his sword at the palace before going into his final battle against the British, and India's first President, Dr Rajendra Prasad received this sword from the palace and it was kept in the National Museum in Delhi.
-Afterwards the sword was moved to the Napier Museum, Trivandrum.
+Afterwards the sword was moved to the Napier Museum, Thiruvananthapuram.